-On 25 May 2018, the EU enforced the most strict and encompassing regulation for data protection ever formulated.
-The General Data Protection Regulation (GDPR) affects all types of websites and blogs, that have users from the EU.
+The General Data Protection Regulation (GDPR) was enforced in May 2018 and affects all types of websites and blogs that have users from the EU.

 This means that even if your website is based in e.g. the US or Asia, the regulation applies to you, if you have EU citizens amongst your users.